rqlite/rqlite.io/content/en/docs/Guides/direct-access/_index.md

     Use Read-Only Connections: Always ensure that your access to the SQLite database is read-only.
     Set Strict File Permissions: Configure the SQLite files' permissions to prevent any write access at the operating system level.
     Avoid Long-Running Reads: Minimize the duration of read transactions to avoid conflicts with rqlite's Snapshot process.
-    Prevent Client Checkpoints: Ensure your direct access client does not modify the database by checkpointing the WAL or any other means.

 Following these guidelines will help maintain the stability of your rqlite cluster while allowing safe read access to the SQLite database for those cases where it is required.